northgrove/M365DefenderTraining/README.md

 ## Preparation and prerequisites
 ---
-There will be required to do some nesecarly preparation in forhand of attending the workshop.
+There will be required to do some necessary preparation in forehand of attending the workshop.

 During the workshop you must have access to a trial environment not used before.
 <b>This should not in any circumstances be an existing production environment</b>